Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Introduction

-However, all of the above contributions are based on instantaneous channel state information (CSI), which is very challenging to obtain due to the fact that RIS is a passive component and can not sense the environment independently \cite{8910627, 8796365}.
-Thus, some researchers attempt to explore the statistical CSI in RIS-aided communication systems \cite{9195523, singh2021reconfigurable, 8746155,hu2020statistical, zhi2021power, 9352967, 9392378, ouyang2021ergodic }.
-For single-input single-output systems, \cite{9195523} considers the Rayleigh fading channel and computes the closed-form expression of the coverage probability and the upper bound of ergodic capacity, while the Rician channel is considered in \cite{singh2021reconfigurable}.
-For MISO systems, \cite{8746155} derives a tight upper bound of the ergodic capacity under Rician fading channels.
-The maximum ratio transmitting is adopted at the BS and an optimal reflection coefficients design at the RIS is proposed based on the upper bound.
-In \cite{hu2020statistical}, the authors take the active beamforming at the BS into consideration when deriving the ergodic capacity.
-Both \cite{8746155} and \cite{hu2020statistical} consider single user scenario, which is extended to the multiuser case in \cite{zhi2021power}.
-For MIMO systems, \cite{9352967} considers single-stream transmission and obtains a tight upper bound of the ergodic capacity under the Rician channels, while the multi-stream transmission case is considered in \cite{9392378}.
-In addition, the lower and upper bounds of the ergodic capacity are derived in \cite{ouyang2021ergodic} when equal power allocation is adopted at the BS.
+However, all of the above contributions are based on instantaneous channel state information (CSI), which is very challenging to obtain due to the fact that RIS is usually a passive component and cannot sense the environment independently \cite{8910627, 8796365}.
+Thus, some researchers attempt to explore the statistical CSI in RIS-aided communication systems \cite{9195523, singh2021reconfigurable, 8746155,hu2020statistical,9371709, zhi2021power,9500188, 9352967, 9392378 }.
+For single-input single-output systems, \cite{9195523} considers the Rayleigh fading channel and obtains a closed-form expression of coverage probability.
+The Rician channel is considered in \cite{singh2021reconfigurable}.
+For MISO systems, \cite{8746155} derives a tight upper bound of the ergodic spectral efficiency under Rician fading channels.
+Therein, the maximum ratio transmission is adopted at the BS and the optimal reflection coefficients at the RIS are designed based on the upper bound.
+In \cite{hu2020statistical}, the authors take the active beamforming at the BS into consideration when deriving the achievable rate. {The authors in \cite{9371709} detect the angles at the BS by maximum likelihood estimators, and then propose joint optimization of BS beamforming and RIS beamforming based on the estimated angles.
+The work in \cite{8746155}, \cite{hu2020statistical}, and \cite{9371709} all consider the single user scenario.
+The extension to the multiuser case is considered in \cite{zhi2021power,9500188}.} For MIMO systems, \cite{9352967} considers single-stream transmission and obtains a tight upper bound of the ergodic spectral efficiency under the Rician channels, while the multi-stream transmission case is considered in \cite{9392378}.
 Note that all these works consider the Rayleigh or Rician channels.
-However, the Rayleigh or Rician channels are not suitable for mmWave systems due to the limited scattering, which is usually characterized by the Saleh-Valenzuela (SV) channel \cite{9234098,6847111,6717211,7397861,7962632,8816689}.
-Therefore, we aim to fill the gap in this work inspired by \cite{8816689}.
-To the best of the authors' knowledge, this is the first effort to derive the ergodic capacity under the SV channel in RIS-aided mmWave MIMO communication systems.
+However, the Rayleigh or Rician channels are not suitable for mmWave systems due to the limited scattering.
+Instead, mmWave communication channels are usually characterized by the Saleh-Valenzuela (SV) channel \cite{9234098,6847111,6717211,7397861,7962632,8816689}. {To our best knowledge, there is no existing work on the analysis of the ergodic achievable rate under the SV channel in RIS-aided mmWave MIMO communication systems.}